 Philip Hargreaves, GC Business Growth Hub’s Access to Finance Lead, shares a series of practical actions businesses can take to avoid defaulting on debt repayments and to sustainably manage your debt.

-Since the beginning of the pandemic, businesses across the UK have been able to access Government-backed loans to help relieve pressure on their finances and cash flow which have, in many cases, been severely impacted.
-With national restrictions having been re-introduced, we are seeing an increasing number of businesses build up debt, to keep cash flowing and to continue operating.
+Since the beginning of the pandemic, businesses across the UK have accessed Government-backed loans to help relieve pressure on their finances and cash flow which have, in many cases, been severely impacted.
+We are seeing an increasing number of businesses build up debt, to keep cash flowing and to continue operating.

 To support anyone that might be experiencing financial difficulties, we’ve produced this checklist outlining key actions you can take to effectively manage business debt during the coronavirus outbreak.